Internal Links

 Another thing I can't understand is these people who become spherical.

 They'll get no sympathy from me if they have a heart attack!
 It's a 21st Century epidemic.
-At exactly 6 feet tall, I am
+At 1.82 m, I am

-the same weight now (aged 50), i.e. 160 pounds, as I was at the age of 20.
+the same weight now (aged 65) as I was at the age of 18, namely around 70 kg.
 If I started waddling around like a gutbucket, lard arse or

 wobble-bottom, I'd be ashamed of myself.
 All these weak-willed slobs need to do is eat less, and yet they can't even achieve that.

 Pathetic!!!!!
-You see them at supermarkets, trolley piled high with junk; they are beyond my comprehension I'm afraid.
+You see them at supermarkets, trolleys piled high with junk; they are beyond my comprehension I'm afraid.
 I saw a chap in Bury

 a year ago who was so fat he needed 4 passers-by to pull him out through his car door.
 Someone should have offered him a "Waffer thin mint"